cosineblast/from_thin_air/README.md

 (in other words, you can't cheat by calling `solve` on the original input itself).

-This skills can be really useful for developing new algorithms to solve problems, and can help you tame other subjects which are typically [more scary](https://en.wikipedia.org/wiki/Recursion).
+This skills can be really useful for developing new algorithms to solve problems, and can help you tame other subjects which are typically more scary.
+You'll know it when you see it.

 ## running this project